Contempt of Court in Georgia

-The Law Offices of Attorney Sean R. Whitworth are dedicated to guiding their clients with their legal needs as it relates to domestic relations and DUI Law.
+The Law Offices of Attorney Sean R. Whitworth is dedicated to guiding you, the client, through the legal proceeding as it relates to all Family and Divorce Law issues.
 We charge FLAT FEES and believe in treating our clients fairly.
 When it comes to serious issues such as contempt of court, we have the legal expertise and experience to find solutions for our clients.
 We are located in Marietta Ga, and offer free consultations for all clients.

 What is Contempt of Court?

-Contempt of court deals with the disobedience or disregard of a court order directed at a party in litigation.
-When you are subjected to an order of the court it is essential that you take this order seriously and obey the order or be proactive if you find yourself in situation in which you are unable to obey the order.
+Contempt of court deals with the disobedience or disregard of a court order directed at a party in the litigation.
+When you are subjected to an order of the court, it is essential that you take this order seriously and obey the order or be proactive if you find yourself in a situation in which you are unable to follow the order.
 The court has a great deal of authority to enforce the orders issued out of its courts and can impose fines and/or order time in jail in an effort to seek compliance.

-A party who receives an order from the court ordering another party to perform a specific action is able to seek relief from the court in the form of a motion for contempt when the offending party refuses to comply with the court order..
-In Georgia, a contempt action must be filed in the court that issued the order and as an ancillary motion to the original action the court that issued the original action will maintain jurisdiction to enforce the original order.
+A party who receives an order from the court orders another party to perform a specific action can seek relief from the court in the form of a motion for contempt when the offending party refuses to comply with the court order.
+In Georgia, a contempt action must be filed in the court that issued the order and as an ancillary motion to the original action, the court that issued the original action will maintain jurisdiction to enforce the original order.
 This simply means that when seeking to file contempt you must file it in the court that issued the order that is not being obeyed.
-There is an exception now in Georgia that involves a modification of a divorce action and in this circumstance the court hearing the modification may attach the contempt from the same original order being modified.
+There is an exception now in Georgia that involves a modification of a divorce action and in this circumstance, the court hearing the modification may attach the contempt from the same original order being modified.

 - Failure to pay child support and/or alimony or continue healthcare benefits;